altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

+- Bug: after signing up, clicking the back button takes you to the signup page again
 - Add login flow with Google, Apple and Facebook
+- Switch to upload pivs in background, for users that have a limit > 500MB
 - When deleting cloud piv, offer to delete local counterpart
 - Hidden
    - Show hidden in query to be able to unhide